ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

  * do not use Alpine as base image for your projects
  * use CentOS/Ubuntu/Debian base images that are neither too new, nor too old (see [here](https://github.com/ExaESM-WP4/Batch-scheduler-Singularity-bindings) for a use case where this problem came up for ourselves)

-(This is a filtered list from [here](https://github.com/singularityhub/docker2singularity#tips-for-making-docker-images-compatible-with-singularity) with aspects added from a few "lessons learned" during the use of containerized Jupyter and Dask jobqueue software environments on HPC systems.)
+(This is a filtered list from [here](https://github.com/singularityhub/docker2singularity#tips-for-making-docker-images-compatible-with-singularity) with aspects added from a few "lessons learned" during our use of containerized Jupyter and Dask jobqueue software environments on HPC systems.)